HMS Marshal Ney: Service

 Assigned to the Dover Patrol, Marshal Ney served with her sister ship Marshal Soult.

 Following her poor sea trials and continued poor operational performance off the Belgian coast, it was decided to remove her 15 inch guns and place them in the hull of a new monitor.
 Her 15 inch turret was removed at Elswick in January 1916, where it was re-engineered to fire up to an increased angle of 30 degrees.
 The turret was then shipped to Belfast and fitted to Terror.
 Terror would soon launch, and join the Dover Patrol together with her sister, Erebus.

 Marshal Ney was then rearmed with a single 9.2 in gun and four 6 in guns, all of which had been taken from Terrible.
 However, another refit in 1916 to 1917 saw the 9.2 inch gun removed for use ashore in France.
 In the large gun's place her 6 inch armament was increased to six BL 6-inch Mk XI naval guns, which had been removed from Hibernia.

 After her refit, Ney was relegated for service as a moored guardship at The Downs.
-She engaged German destroyers during a raid on Ramsgate in April 1917.
+She engaged German destroyers during a raid on Ramsgate on 27 April 1917, causing the German force to withdraw.

 During 1919, Marshal Ney was used as a base ship at Queenborough, before being disarmed and becoming a depot ship at Fort Blockhouse from 1920.
 Renamed Vivid in July 1922, she then served as an accommodation ship for the stoker training section at Devonport, where she remained until 1957.
 She was again renamed Drake in January 1934, and Alaunia II in 1947.

 She arrived at Thos.
 W. Ward's shipyard at Milford Haven on 6 October 1957 for breaking up.